anurag629/lore/docs/11-PERMISSIONS-GUIDE.md

 - Enable community members to create authorized remixes
 - Delegate derivative creation to a partner

-### 3. Register Derivative with Attribution (`register_derivative_with_attribution`)
+### 6. Collect Royalty (`collect_royalty`)

-Allows the address to **register derivatives with attribution** to the original asset.
+Allows the address to **collect royalties** earned by the IP asset.

 **Use Cases:**
-- Enable derivative creation with proper attribution
+- Allow managers to collect and distribute royalties
-- Allow partners to create derivatives while maintaining attribution
+- Enable automated royalty collection systems
-- Support collaborative derivative projects
+- Delegate financial operations to trusted parties

 ---